marbemac/ssrx/README.md

 SSRx provides the missing pieces required to create SSR apps with Vite and your third party libraries of choice.
 It is framework agnostic on the client and the server - use React, Solid, Hono, H3, Cloudflare, Bun, you name it.

-SSRx is split into two parts - a Vite plugin and a group of packages that help to organize common streaming patterns (these are optional!).
+SSRx is split into two parts:

+1. A Vite plugin to improve the DX of developing SSR apps (can be used on it's own).
+2. A "renderer" that makes it easy to hook into the lifecycle of a streaming SSR app in a framework/library agnostic way.

 ## `@ssrx/vite`